sysco-middleware/workshop-grpc/docs/03-defining-payload/README.md

     rpc List(google.protobuf.Empty) returns(stream Invoice);
 }
 ```
+We first start with defining the name for our service which is **InvoiceService** in our case.
+Next we add five operations called **Create**,**Get**,**Delete**,**Update** and **List**.

 Here first four methods are `synchronous` blocking operations, while the last method is streaming operation.
 Also note that input type for List operation is Empty which is a way to represent void in protobuf.
+This method does not expect any input but would return stream of invoices to the client.

 [Next](../04-code-generation/README.md) we will look into code generation from our .proto files